RootKitDev/Valkyria/README.md

  - [NodeJS][node] ([4.X][node4]) (Human–computer interaction)
  - [Prolog][prolog] (Base rules and facts)

-On the long term Python will not be part of Valkyria, which will be entirely written in NodeJS and Prolog (or equivalent) will remain the basis for rules/facts
+On the long term Python will not be part of Valkyria, which will be entirely written in NodeJS and Prolog (or equivalent) will remain the base rules/facts

 ---
 ### Version